Geeta Novotny

-Geeta Novotny (born Geeta Bhatnagar) is an American mezzo-soprano, actor, writer and columnist.
+Geeta Novotny (born Geeta Bhatnagar) is an American singer, actor, writer and columnist.
 As a classical singer, Novotny has performed principal roles nationally with opera companies and symphony orchestras at Carnegie Hall, the American Ballet Theatre, the Metropolitan Opera, the Los Angeles Opera and the Aspen Music Festival.
 Novotny has sung lead vocals on film soundtracks and has a career as a principal stage and film actor.
 She is also a project leader and roster artist for the charitable organization Sing For Hope.
 Novotny is an artist on the David Lynch Foundation Music Online Record Label.

 Early life and education

 In 1998, Novotny graduated with a Bachelor of Fine Arts in Vocal Performance from Carnegie Mellon University in Pittsburgh, PA, where she was a two-time recipient of the Harry G. Archer Award Scholarship and the Charlotte Black Memorial Scholarship.

 Career highlights

 2002 to 2004

 She made her solo debut at Carnegie Hall in 2002 as a soloist in Mendelssohn's A Midsummer Night's Dream.

 Some highlights include performances as the alto soloist, along with her soprano sister, Dana Bhatnagar-Vachharajani, in Mozart's Requiem with the Pro Arte Chorale and the Haddonfield Symphony (2004).
 Prior to that, Novotny made her New Jersey Symphony Orchestra debut as a soloist in Much Ado About Shakespeare.
 These performances she reprised with her sister; performing as the soloists in Mendelssohn's A Midsummer Night's Dream; along with performing the vocal solos of: Thomas Arne's Three Shakespeare Songs and Chilcot's Orpheus With His Lute.

 Novotny and her sister were the Grand Prize Winners of the 2003 International Young Artist Peninsula Music Festival Competition in Palos Verdes, California.

 For Novotny and her sister, this achievement had been an addition to the above-mentioned honor of their Carnegie Hall debuts as the soloists in Mendelssohn's A Midsummer Night's Dream.
 The Sisters first performed this work at the Aspen Music Festival with the Aspen Chamber Symphony.

 In 2003, Novotny performed as the mezzo-soprano soloist with the Metropolitan Opera Orchestra, with the American Ballet Theatre at the Metropolitan Opera House in Frederick Ashton's ballet The Dream.

 That same year, Novotny performed the role of Maddalena in Rigoletto with the Amarillo Opera.

 In 2002, Novotny completed the apprenticeship with the Utah Opera where she toured.

 Prior to that, she performed as the First Prioress in Dialogues des Carmélites with the Aspen Opera Theater Center.

 That same year, Novotny performed the title role in Rossini's La Cenerentola with the Fort Worth Touring Opera.